Why gratitude is important?

 I have experienced many benefits since practicing gratitude.
 Firstly, in my mind.
 But let’s not forget that mind and body are always interconnected.
 Mental health is related to physical health!

-Makes us feel more positive
+Gratitude makes us feel more positive

 When we feel grateful, our positive emotions immediately increase.
 So feeling gratitude makes us more positive in life, and therefore it improves our mood, and consequently our happiness.
 Everything is connected!